-- 11.2.1 Adequate provision must be made for light, air, access and privacy in the arrangement of the buildings to each other.
+- 11.2.1.
+Adequate provision must be made for light, air, access and privacy in the arrangement of the buildings to each other.
 Each dwelling unit shall have a minimum of one exterior exposure.
-Laundry facilities, including washing machines and clothes dryers, may be required on the premises for use by all occupants of the premises. - 11.2.2 Proposed collector and through streets serving other than development traffic will require setbacks complying with external boundaries of the development as set forth in Article 7.5 Single Family Open Space Development of the Zoning Ordinance. - 11.2.3 Protection of the residential environment from soil, water, air, noise and light pollution and other forms of pollution/nuisances. - 11.2.4 Landscaping plans should include the preservation of existing landscaping features as well as additional natural screening between surrounding developments, public ways, and parking areas.
-Screening shall be provided in a transition area between residential and non-residential uses. - 11.2.5 Utilization of topography, slope, sun, and weather orientation in overall layout and design of the development. - 11.2.6 Open space and common areas shall be designed and located so as to provide for active and/or passive recreational uses.
-The Board shall review and approve the layout of such areas with a view towards "linking" said open spaces with existing and proposed adjacent open space land. - 11.2.7 Attached dwelling units shall each be provided with a private space, for example, a patio, balcony, deck, or enclosed yard. - 11.2.8 Perimeter Buffer Strip: A required vegetated buffer strip of 100-feet width in the RU or R1 districts and 50-feet width in all other allowed districts shall be provided between any proposed lots, septic system, or service road and the perimeter lot line of the tract.
+Laundry facilities, including washing machines and clothes dryers, may be required on the premises for use by all occupants of the premises. - 11.2.2.
+Proposed collector and through streets serving other than development traffic will require setbacks complying with external boundaries of the development as set forth in Article 7.5 Single Family Open Space Development of the Zoning Ordinance. - 11.2.3.
+Protection of the residential environment from soil, water, air, noise and light pollution and other forms of pollution/nuisances. - 11.2.4.
+Landscaping plans should include the preservation of existing landscaping features as well as additional natural screening between surrounding developments, public ways, and parking areas.
+Screening shall be provided in a transition area between residential and non-residential uses. - 11.2.5.
+Utilization of topography, slope, sun, and weather orientation in overall layout and design of the development.

+- 11.2.6.
+Open space and common areas shall be designed and located so as to provide for active and/or passive recreational uses.
+Reasonable effort must be made to locate common open space adjacent to protected open space in adjoining property or properties to the satisfaction of the Planning Board.
+At least 75% of designated common open space shall be contiguous to other protected open space where applicable. - 11.2.7.
+Attached dwelling units shall each be provided with a private space, for example, a patio, balcony, deck, or enclosed yard. - Perimeter Buffer Strip: A required vegetated buffer strip of 11.2.8.
+100-feet width in the RU or R1 districts and 50-feet width in all other allowed districts shall be provided between any proposed lots, septic system, or service road and the perimeter lot line of the tract.
 The buffer strip shall be comprised of natural or planted vegetation.
 The first 50-feet in width for RU and R1 districts and 25-feet in width for other allowed districts measured from the external abutting property line shall be left natural and not to be disturbed by construction activities with the exception of access roads into the subdivision.
 Primary access and secondary access roads, utilities and services shall be allowed to cross the buffer zone.
 The Board may approve a partial or total waiver to the buffer strip if the configuration or location of the parcel, with consideration of abutting properties, warrants flexibility to the proposed open space.

-11.3 Multi-Family Development (Non-Open Space)
+11.3.
+Multi-Family Development (Non-Open Space)